Grindr fine cut to $7 mln in Norway data privacy case | Business

 Grindr fine cut to $7 mln in Norway data privacy case

+The Norwegian Consumer Council (NCC) watchdog said in a January 2020 report that Grindr shared detailed user data with third parties involved in advertising and profiling.

+Norway's Data Protection Authority (DPA) has handed dating app Grindr a reduced 65 million Norwegian crown ($7.14 million) fine over illegal disclosure of user data to advertisers, saying the company had moved to address issues regarding its practices.

-The DPA's initial plan last January was to fine Grindr 100 million crowns, but it said on Wednesday that it had reduced the amount because of new information on the company's finances and changes Grindr has made "to remedy the deficiencies in their previous consent-management platform".
-United States-based Grindr, which describes itself as the world's largest social networking app for gay, bisexual, transgender, and queer people, told Norwegian broadcaster NRK that it strongly disagrees with the decision to fine the company.
+The DPA's initial plan https://www.reuters.com/technology/grindr-faces-117-mln-fine-norway-breach-data-privacy-2021-01-26 last January was to fine Grindr 100 million crowns, but it said on Wednesday that it had reduced the amount because of new information on the company's finances and changes Grindr has made "to remedy the deficiencies in their previous consent-management platform".
+U.S.-based Grindr, which describes itself as the world's largest social networking app for lesbian, gay, bisexual, transgender and queer people (LGBTQ+), said it still strongly disagreed with the decision.

-Norway's Data Protection Authority (DPA) has handed dating app Grindr a reduced 65 million Norwegian crown ($7.14 million) fine over illegal disclosure of user data to advertisers, saying the company had moved to address issues surrounding its practices.
-The DPA's initial plan last January was to fine Grindr 100 million crowns, but it said on Wednesday that it had reduced the amount because of new information on the company's finances and changes Grindr has made "to remedy the deficiencies in their previous consent-management platform".

-United States-based Grindr, which describes itself as the world's largest social networking app for gay, bisexual, transgender, and queer people, told Norwegian broadcaster NRK that it strongly disagrees with the decision to fine the company.
-"Our conclusion is that Grindr has disclosed user data to third parties for behavioral advertisement without a legal basis," the head of the DPA's international department, Tobias Judin, said in a statement.

-The agency concluded that user consent collected by Grindr between July 2018 and April 2020 for the use of private data was not valid, he added.
-Grindr in January told Reuters it had changed its data consent practices.
-A company representative was not immediately available for comment on Wednesday.
+"Our conclusion is that Grindr has disclosed user data to third parties for behavioural advertisement without a legal basis," Tobias Judin, head of the DPA's international department, said in a statement.
+He said the agency, also known as Datatilsynet, concluded that user consent collected by Grindr between July 2018 and April 2020 for the use of private data was not valid.

+"We strongly disagree with Datatilsynet's reasoning, which concerns historical consent practices from years ago, not our current consent practices or Privacy Policy," Grindr Chief Privacy Officer Shane Wiley said in a statement.
+Grindr said it was considering lodging an appeal of the decision.

-In some cases, widespread sharing of personal data can become a matter of physical safety if users are located and targeted in countries where homosexuality is illegal, the NCC said at the time.
-Grindr has the right to appeal the DPA's decision within three weeks. ($1 = 9.1083 Norwegian crowns)
+In some cases, widespread sharing of personal data can become a matter of physical safety if users are located and targeted in countries where homosexuality is illegal, the NCC said at the time. ($1 = 9.1083 Norwegian crowns)

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)